jmsherry/java-io/README.md

 Simple Java app that echoes `System.in` to `System.out`.

+After you've made your docker file, build and run the project.
+After the run command has executed, try typing and pressing return.
+If you get the same thing back then you've won.

 ## .dockerignore

 .dockergnore files can be used to keep things (e.g. bad.txt) out of the image when it is built